 But all that is about to change, thanks to the possibilities opened up by the most advanced data analytics…

-Since employee engagement first captured the imaginations of HR teams and senior leaders back in the 90s, the tried and trusted way of measuring it has been through engagement surveys.
+Since employee engagement first captured the imaginations of HR teams and senior leaders back in the 90s, the tried and trusted way of measuring it has been through employee engagement surveys.

 Many of these surveys capture useful information.
 But many still are of limited use.